 The only way to know your blood sugar levels is to test your blood sugar.
 If you use insulin to control your blood sugar, you should check blood sugar levels four or more times per day.
 Your healthcare team will help you decide how often you should test.

 If your blood sugar levels are not in the target range, work with your team to change your treatment plan.
 This will help you identify what actions might lower your blood sugar suddenly, such as skipping a meal or exercising more than usual.
-However, you should not make any adjustments without notifying your healthcare team.
+You should not make any adjustments without notifying your doctor.